machupichu412/SI564_ERDs/README.md

 # SI564_ERDs

-Entity Relationship Diagrams for SI 564, SI 644.
+Entity Relationship Diagrams for SI 564 and SI 644 made using Draw.io.